any-docs/css/content/reference/properties/reading-flow/index.md

   - The default value.
 The reading order follows the order of elements in the DOM.

 - `flex-visual`
   - Only affects {{glossary("Flex Container", "flex containers")}}.
-The reading order follows the visual order of the `flex` items, taking the {{cssxref("writing-mode")}} into account.
+The reading order follows the visual order of the `flex` items, taking the `writing-mode` into account.
 Therefore, a document in English with `flex-direction: row-reverse` and `reading-flow: flex-visual` set would have a reading order of left-to-right.

 - `flex-flow`
   - Only affects flex containers.
-The reading order follows the {{cssxref("flex-flow")}} direction.
+The reading order follows the `flex-flow` direction.

 - `grid-columns`
   - Only affects {{glossary("Grid Container", "grid containers")}}.
 The reading order follows the visual order of grid items, column by column, taking the writing mode into account.